 The Commissioner of Valuations is responsible for the overall management and supervisory functions of the Valuation Division.
 He is required to develop strategic plans, formulate, implement and monitor policy with respect to the valuation of lands and properties in Trinidad and Tobago.

-His duties involve the administration of the Valuation of Land Act, the production of a roll of values of all real estate and buildings in the Country and the revision of this roll of values triennially.
-Work is performed under the general direction of the responsible Minister, through the Permanent Secretary in accordance with established laws, standards and policies.
-The Commissioner is expected to exercise considerable judgment and initiative in the planning and guidance of the work of the Division.
+His duties involve the administration of the Valuation of Land Act, the production of a Valuation Roll and the revision of this Valuation Roll every five years.
+Work The Commissioner is expected to exercise considerable judgment and initiative in the planning and guidance of the work of the Division.

 The scope of responsibilities of the Commissioner of Valuations includes but is not limited to advising government and quasi-government agencies on the Valuation of all classes of property (residential, commercial, industrial and agricultural) for compulsory purchase, private treaty purchase, rental purposes, property taxation, stamp duty matters, asset valuations, state land leases, estate duty matters, and negotiates values on behalf of Government and its Agencies.